Euq1rneh/blockchain-tfd/README.md

     ```
     Replace `peerFile`, `configFile` with the paths for those files and `peerID` with the appropriate ID contained in your `peerFile`.

+## Shortcommings
+- Phase 1: Nothing to report.
+All requirements met.